Steve Aizlewood: Career

 Aizlewood was born in Newport and began his career at his local team Newport County, signing a youth contract with the team in 1968.
-He went on to become a professional with the club the following season.
+He went on to become a professional with the club in the following season.
 He made his debut at the age of 16 years 194 days, making him the youngest ever Newport County player until his record was surpassed by Regan Poole in September 2014.
 Aizlewood appeared in nearly two hundred league games for Newport County.
 He was transferred to Swindon Town in 1976 for £13,500 and spent 4 years at the Wiltshire club until moving once more to Portsmouth in 1979 for £45,000.
 He captained the Portsmouth team that won the Third Division Championship in 1982–83.

 His league career finished at Portsmouth in 1983, after which he played for two seasons for non-league club Waterlooville in the Southern League.

 Aizlewood played five games for the Wales national under-23 football team.
 His brother Mark Aizlewood was also a Wales international footballer.